ryanlecompte/redis_failover/README.md

 The Node Manager will automatically discover the master/slaves upon startup.
 Note that it is a good idea to run more than one instance of the Node Manager daemon in your environment.
-At any moment, a single Node Manager process will be designated to monitor the redis servers.
-If this Node Manager process dies or becomes partitioned from the network, another Node Manager will be promoted as the primary monitor of redis servers.
-You can run as many Node Manager processes as you'd like for added redundancy.
+At any moment, a single Node Manager process will be designated to manage the redis servers.
+If this Node Manager process dies or becomes partitioned from the network, another Node Manager will be promoted as the primary manager of redis servers.
+You can run as many Node Manager processes as you'd like.
+Every Node Manager periodically records health "snapshots" which the primary/master Node Manager consults when determining if it should officially mark a redis server as unavailable.
+By default, a majority strategy is used.

 ## Client Usage